 Our vision has been to transition our gas-phase expertise to study biological processes in solution, which ultimately provides a much better method for replicating biological environments.
 To this end, we have developed a transient absorption spectroscopy (TAS) setup in our laboratory allowing us to study photochemical processes in a wide range of solutions.
-This endeavour is relatively new and we are now seeing fruition of our efforts, the results of some example studies are posted below.
+The results of some exemplar studies are posted below.
 The setup is being applied to the study of:

 - Complementary condensed-phase photodissociation studies of biomolecules (see The Gas Phase work for more information)

-- Photochemistry of sunscreen molecules including oxybenzone, caffeic and ferulic acids
+- Photochemistry of sunscreen molecules including both artificial and nature derived molecules

 Current Experimental Setup